rstinejr/FindingJsonDotNet/README.md

 http://www.newtonsoft.com/json/help/html/Introduction.htm.
 There is also API documentation at the site.

+## Licenses

+The license for my work is in file ``LICENSE``.
+In a nutshell, do what you want with this other than claim you wrote it or blame me for any problems.

-I'm no lawyer, but the only licensing restrictions of note appear to be:
+The licensing for Json.Net is only slightly more restrictive.
+I'm no lawyer, but the only restrictions of note appear to be:

 1. The license must accompany the code.
 2. The author is not liable for any damage caused by use of the software.